About Dr. Snell

 Dr. Snell became President and Chief Executive Officer of the Hauptman-Woodward Medical Research Institute in 2014, serving for nearly ten years before stepping down to become Chief Scientific Officer in 2023.
 Throughout his role in this position, he was recognized annually as one of the top 250 most influential voices in Western New York since 2015.
 He has served on numerous committees and national and international review panels, given numerous invited talks, workshops, and organized many meetings.
 In 2022 he was named a Fellow of the American Crystallographic Association, recognizing a high level of excellence in scientific research, teaching, and professional duties,

 Dr. Snell enjoys traveling and experiencing new places and makes every opportunity to explore new places where he works or gives presentation.
-He holds a dan grade in multiple martial arts, likes horseback riding when possible, and enjoys swimming and hiking.
+He holds dan grades in multiple martial arts, likes horseback riding when possible, and enjoys swimming and hiking.
 He is an avid reader and a good evening for him involved curling up with a good book and a cocktail or a nice glass of wine.
 A better evening is talking science with good company, good food, and the same cocktail or nice glass of wine.